 I was an Associate Lecturer for The Open University between 2005 and 2016 and taught English Literature modules from level 2 to postgraduate: A210, Approaching Literature; AA316, The Nineteenth-Century Novel; AA810, Postgraduate Foundation Module in Literature; A815, MA in English Part 1; A816, MA in English Part 2.
 I also taught English literature modules across all levels at Queen's University, Belfast, between 2003 and 2009.

 Since 2016, I have been closely involved in managing the delivery of tuition for a wide range of modules at The Open University, including: AA100, The Arts Past and Present; A112, Cultures; A215, Creative Writing; A229, Exploring the Classical World; and - more prominently - A334, English Literature from Shakespeare to Austen.
 Further, between August 2019 and July 2022, I was the Deputy Module Chair for A112, Cultures, as well as one of the members of the production team for A893, MA in English Literature Part 1, with special responsibility for shaping its tuition and assessment strategy.
-I am currently a member of the production team for A240, Literature Matters, to which I will contribute a unit on Isabel Allende’s Stories of Eva Luna.
+I am currently a member of the production team for A240, Literature Matters, for which I am convening a Block on Literature, Escape, and the Imagination and contributing a unit on Isabel Allende’s Stories of Eva Luna.

 As part of my subject-specific teaching duties, to date, I have authored a unit on ‘Nathaniel Hawthorne and popular print culture in early nineteenth-century America’ for A893 and I also wrote the 'The Development of Nineteenth-Century Criticism' section of the Study Guide for AA316.
 Other contributions to teaching materials reflect my interest in the development of academic literacy and good academic practice: I designed the ‘Academic Integrity’ materials - and the quiz to test understanding of the concepts discussed - for A111, Discovering the Arts and Humanities, and then went on to lead and co-author a suite of 8 Study Skills sessions for A112.
 I have more recently been involved in the recording of an audio asset introducing students to the final block of A112.